nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Usage restrictions
 ------------------

-The library can not be used in the non-secure domain of an application that uses ARM TrustZone.
+The library cannot be used in the non-secure domain of an application that uses ARM TrustZone.

 The hardware can only process one request at a time.
 Therefore, this library has used mutexes to make the library thread-safe.